UKHO/docs/quality-assurance/acceptance-criteria.md

 1. The whole team is involved in the creation and refinement of AC
 1. AC is recorded and agreed before a user story is played
-1. Every user story has at least 1 and a maximum of 5 ACs - too many ACs?
+1. Every user story has at least 1 AC - too many ACs?
 Split the story
 1. All criteria are independently testable with a clear pass / fail outcome
 1. Non-functional criteria is included where applicable